leith-bartrich/fiepipe/userguide.md

 And going forward, I'll probably stick to the simpler fie.us and bradley.friedman.private entities for my examples.

 Keep in mind, we have not actually set up any sharing or syncing or servers.
 There are tools for sharing legal entities and managing lists of them between computers.
 But we won't get into them right now.
-Separate from the methods I've inlcuded in fiepip for accomplishing managment of legal entities across computers, its also possible to author custom plugins for doing that as well.
+Separate from the methods I've included in fiepipe for accomplishing managment of legal entities across computers, its also possible to author custom plugins for doing that as well.

 ### authority